 Eight in ten middle-income Americans with Medicare are extremely or very satisfied with Medicare's access to healthcare (81%) and with the quality of healthcare Medicare provides (83%).

 When it comes to understanding Medicare, two-fifths (42%) of middle-income Americans with Medicare feel that their overall understanding is extremely or very good, but there are meaningful gaps in their understanding.

 - One in three middle-income Americans with Medicare still do not know how much the program covers for doctor visits (33%) or hospitalization (31%).

+Many Boomers face financial challenges in healthcare.
 Two-thirds (65%) of middle-income Americans report paying the same or more for healthcare now that they are on Medicare.

 Middle-income Americans with Medicare cite long-term care in a facility (48%) as the top healthcare expense that they feel threatens their retirement financial security.

+Many Boomers struggle with understanding Medicare coverage.
 More than half (56%) of middle-income Boomers age 47 to 64 report knowing little about the Medicare program, with one in four (26%) admitting to knowing almost nothing about Medicare, even those within a few years of turning 65.

 More than one-quarter (27%) of pre-Medicare age Boomers could not venture a guess as to how much they think they will pay for healthcare once on Medicare versus what they pay today.
 One in seven (13%) Boomers under age 65 falsely believe Medicare is free.